vaibhav-423/Customer_Segmentation_Machine_Learning/README.md

-# Ouput Of The Product
+# Ouput Of The Model
  The complite customers are divided into 3 clusters where each cluster have one unique clsuter_ID.\n The Clusters_ID are 0 , 1, 2